 This historic bioethanol Le Mans car will race again in the realigned Masters Historic series.

-There is very clear synergy with what the experts at KW have achieved and the vision of Sarthe Special Vehicles with the use of 4th Industrial Revolution technology employed in the manufacture of thier model range.
-Specifically the creation of a car inspired by the Porsche 917 a racing icon in a modern interpretation created for road and track and likely powered by a bioethanol V10!
+There is very clear synergy with what the experts at KW have achieved and the vision of Sarthe Cars with the use of 4th Industrial Revolution technology employed in the manufacture of thier model range.
+Specifically the creation of racing icons of the past in a modern interpretation created for road and track and likely powered by a bioethanol V10!

 We look forward to seeing that!